 - Eat foods high in fiber for more regular bowel movements.
-Healthy adults should have at least one bowel movement daily.
+Healthy adults should have at least 1-2 bowel movements daily.
 Our bowel movements can tell us a lot about how our gut is functioning.(4)

-Postpartum: Released during touch, skin to skin, when your baby sucks and from warmth oxytocin helps us bond with our baby.
-It helps us feel relaxed and signals the milk ejection reflex.
-For some people, just the thought of their baby or hearing their baby cry will trigger a letdown.
+Postpartum: Released during touch, skin to skin, when your baby sucks and from warmth oxytocin helps you bond with your baby.
+It helps you feel relaxed and signals the milk ejection reflex.
+For some people, just the thought of their baby or hearing their baby cry will trigger a let down.
 When you are being intimate with your partner, oxytocin is released and milk may leak or spray.
-Talk about this beforehand so neither of you is caught off guard while in the moment.
+Talk about this beforehand so neither of you are caught off guard while in the moment.

-- Nurse your baby or pump before being intimate to reduce leaking and spraying milk during your time together.
+- Nurse your baby or pump prior to being intimate to reduce leaking and spraying milk during your time together.

-- Talk with your partner to share how each of you feels about it if you do leak.
+- Talk with your partner to share how each of you feel about it if you do leak.

-- It is normal to feel “touched out” at times as a nursing parent.
+- It is normal to feel “touched out” at times as a nursing mom.
 Keep open communication with your partner about how you’re feeling.
-Sometimes a short walk and fresh air or another small break can rejuvenate you and aid in reducing that “touched out” feeling.
+Sometimes a short walk and fresh air or other small break can rejuvenate you and aid in reducing that “touched out” feeling.